shub39/Rush/README.md

 - [x] Customisations
 - [x] Auto-fill current playing song in search
 - [x] Synced Lyrics
+- [ ] Batch download lyrics

-## Why ❔
+## ❔ Why ❔
 Spotify removed its feature to see and share lyrics from its free tier just to bring it back again.
 So, I made this app to get and store lyrics for my favorite songs from Genius and share them like Spotify, all in Material 3 look.
+As an audiophile, This has now become my way to listen to complete albums with lyrics without dealing with genius's "UI".

 ## 💭 Test and Discuss 💭